PaulHBartley/mkproj/README.md

 `$ mkvenv`  <-- child #1
 `$ mkrepo`  <-- child #2
  <br>
 The parent function, `$ mkproj`, relies on its two child functions to operate.
 The child functions are set up to work independently.
-How convenient.
 <br>
 Let's look at what this trio of functions can do together.